lsst-dm/dmtn-020/index.rst

 The total value of work which *should* have been completed by a particular date is the :term:`BCWS`.
 The total value of work which has *actually* been completed by the date is the :term:`BCWP`.
 The total sum expended on the work is the :term:`ACWP`.
-If estimates of both cost and time for every component of the system are accurate, at the end of construction, all of these three quantities will be equal.
+Theoretically, if estimates of both cost and time for every component of the system are accurate, at the end of construction, all of these three quantities will be equal.

 In practice, estimation is rarely perfect.
 Imperfect estimates are exposed as variances.
 Specifically, we can show either :term:`SV` (defined as BCWP-BCWS;